iamqinmu/OpenAuthoringSample-zhCN/openauthoring/introduction.md

 ms.TocTitle: Introduction
 ms.topic: Introduction

-# Introduction
+#zh-CN Introduction

-Open Authoring is a documentation work-flow which enables content owners, including traditional content technical writers and engineers, to collaboratively author the documentation in Git and get published to MSDN.
+zh-CN Open Authoring is a documentation work-flow which enables content owners, including traditional content technical writers and engineers, to collaboratively author the documentation in Git and get published to MSDN.

-Coming soon!!!!!
+zh-CN Coming soon!!!!!

+zh-CN GitHub Localization is coming!!!!!!

+zh-CN Let's start!

-Localization is coming!!!!!
+zh-CN Localization configure is ready!